Country: European Union

 - Books, stationary.

-- Additional (optional) trips taken while in Europe.
+- Additional (optional) trips, other than the ones organized by the program, taken while in Europe.

 Is there an application process?